 Pack your pet’s personal items like his/her bed, toys, etc., plus any medication they might need.
 We feed Purina products, but if your pet has a sensitive stomach or is on a special diet you may want to bring their own food.

-Be sure your pet’s vaccinations are current, including protection against kennel cough for dogs, and FIP for cats.
+Be sure your pet’s vaccinations are current, including protection against kennel cough for dogs.

 If your pet becomes upset when you begin to pack you may want to try bringing him/her to the kennel ahead of time.
 Tell your pet “its time to go to camp” each time you come and they will begin to understand the situation.